 Percent Body Fat Norms

-Body fat percentages can be classified as essential, athletic, fit, acceptable or obese, according the American Council on Exercise.
+Body fat percentages can be classified as essential, athletic, fit, acceptable or obesity, according the American Council on Exercise.
 Because women typically have more body fat than men, each gender has distinct percentage ranges.
 For women, 10 to 13 percent of body fat is considered essential, while for men, just 2 to 5 percent of body fat is essential.
 Female athletes normally have body fat in the range of 14 to 20 percent, while the percent body fat of male athletes typically ranges from 6 to 13 percent.
 Women with 21 to 24 percent body fat, and men with 14 to 17 percent body fat, are considered fit.
 An acceptable body fat range for the average person is 25 to 31 percent for women and 18 to 24 percent for men.
-Women whose body fat is over 32 percent and men whose body fat is over 25 percent are classified as obese.
+Women whose body fat is over 32 percent and men whose body fat is over 25 percent indicates obesity.

 - San Diego State University: Body Composition -- Skinfold Measurements